fabtho/tracenoizer/doku.md

 ### Usage of compiled version from 2003

-I have a compiled version from 2003, after installing some 32 bit library I was able to run it again.
+I have a compiled version from 2003, after installing some 32 bit library I was able to run rainbow on Ubuntu 14 LTS (3.13.0-142-generic)

 tracenoizer/tracenoizer.net/public_html/rainbow